Why It Works

 - 1 teaspoon sugar

-Process tomatoes and their juice through food mill, pulse in food processor until pureed, or puree with hand blender.
-Puree should not be completely smooth, but should have no chunks larger than 1/16 of an inch.
+Process tomatoes and their juice through food mill, pulse in food processor until puréed, or purée with immersion blender.
+Purée should not be completely smooth, but should have no chunks larger than 1/16th of an inch.
 Set tomatoes aside.

-Combine butter and oil in medium saucepan and heat over medium-low heat until butter is melted.
+Combine oil and butter in medium saucepan and heat over medium-low heat until butter is melted.
 Add garlic, oregano, pepper flakes, and large pinch salt and cook, stirring frequently, until fragrant but not browned, about 3 minutes.
-Add tomatoes, basil sprigs, onion halves, and sugar.
-Bring to a simmer, reduce heat to lowest setting (bubbles should barely be breaking the surface), and cook, stirring occasionally, until reduced by 1/2, about 1 hour.
+Add tomatoes, onion halves, basil sprigs, and sugar.
+Bring to a simmer, reduce heat to lowest setting (bubbles should barely be breaking the surface), and cook, stirring occasionally, until reduced by half, about 1 hour.
 Discard onions and basil stems.
 Season to taste with salt.
 Allow to cool and store in covered container in the refrigerator for up to 2 weeks.